morawskiOZ/Node_Express_Server/readme.md

 - MAIL_USER - your email sender provider login
 - MAIL_PASS -your email sender provider password

-I usually used Heroku for deployment, please see their docs for details: https://devcenter.heroku.com/articles/git
+Now it is time for deployment.
+I usually used Heroku for it, please see their docs for details: https://devcenter.heroku.com/articles/git .
+The instructions there are spot on, remember to add your ENVs in Heroku (through the website interface once you are log in)

 ## Additional tips